nixworks/public/news/2010/06/22/index.md

 ##### Environmentalist
 ### [Environmentalists said that an oil spill near Hurghada Egypt in the Red Sea is continuing even after the government said it had been contained, leaving turtles and sea birds covered in oil. ](/news/2010/06/22/environmentalists-said-that-an-oil-spill-near-hurghada-egypt-in-the-red-sea-is-continuing-even-after-the-government-said-it-had-been-contain.md)
-_Context: oil spill, Hurghada, turtle, oil, sea bird, Egypt, Red Sea, Environmentalist_
+_Context: Environmentalist, turtle, oil, Red Sea, Hurghada, Egypt, oil spill, sea bird_

 ##### Kyrgyzstan
 ### [The death toll from unrest in southern Kyrgyzstan riots reaches 251. ](/news/2010/06/22/the-death-toll-from-unrest-in-southern-kyrgyzstan-riots-reaches-251.md)